-When pudding appeared I fought Ron for the first bit of brownie.
+When pudding appeared I fought Ron for the edge of the brownie, the most delicious bit, in my opinion.
 I had no idea how he had any more room for food but he did.

 After dinner we all headed upstairs towards the common room.
 I was tired, but I couldn't quite get comfy in my bed.
 Everyone else was asleep so I crept down to the common room and curled up in my favourite chair by the fire.